 - incurring judgement because they cast aside their first faith.

 - And at the same time, they also learn to be lazy; going about to various houses.
-And they’re not only lazy, but also foolish babblers and meddling busybodies, saying things which aren’t proper.
+And they’re not only lazy, but also foolish babblers and meddling busybodies saying improper things.

-- Therefore, I strongly desire younger ones to marry, to bear children, to manage their household, and to give the one who opposes us no opportunity for slander on their account.
+- Therefore, I’m resolved that younger women are to marry, to bear children, to manage their household, and to give the one opposing us no opportunity for slander on their account.

 - If any believing woman has dependent widows, let her give aid to them and don’t let the church be burdened, so the church might give aid to those who are truly widows.